Submissions Opening Soon

 Articles on Writing

-• We will relax the ‘sublime and ridiculous’ theme for non-fiction submissions.
+- We will relax the ‘descent’ theme for non-fiction submissions.

 How to Submit

-• It is completely free to submit your work to Penstricken, and always will be.
-However, if you include a donation of £2 or more with your submission, we will also throw in a faster response time + a detailed critique of your work.
+- It is completely free to submit your work to Penstricken, and always will be.
+However, if you include a donation of £2 or more with your submission, we will also throw in a faster response time + an optional detailed critique of your work.